Scientific Name

 Description

 Aloe deltoideodonta is a succulent plant that forms stemless or short-stemmed rosettes of pale green, spotted or unspotted leaves with tiny teeth.
 It is an aggressive offsetter and can grow up to 12 inches (30 cm) tall.
-The leaves are fleshy, triangular and can measure up to 8 inches (20 cm) long and 2 inches (5 cm) wide.
+The leaves are fleshy and triangular and can measure up to 8 inches (20 cm) long and 2 inches (5 cm) wide.

 Hardiness